Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

       >    * `p801p1,p801p2` for Intel nodes
       > * If not using a `cabinets-yaml` file, set the three cabinet parameters (`mountain-cabinets`, `hill-cabinets`, and `river-cabinets`) to the number of each cabinet which are part of this system.
       > * The starting cabinet number for each type of cabinet (for example, `starting-mountain-cabinet`) has a default that can be overridden.
 See the `csi config init --help`
       > * For systems that use non-sequential cabinet ID numbers, use `cabinets-yaml` to include the `cabinets.yaml` file.
-This file can include information about the starting ID for each cabinet type and number of cabinets which have separate command line options, but is a way to specify explicitly the id of every cabinet in the system.
-If one are using a `cabinets-yaml` file, flags specified on the `csi` command-line related to cabinets will be ignored.
+      > This file can include information about the starting ID for each cabinet type and number of cabinets which have separate
+      > command line options, but is a way to specify explicitly the id of every cabinet in the system.
+If one are using a `cabinets-yaml`
+      > file, flags specified on the `csi` command-line related to cabinets will be ignored.
 See [Create Cabinets YAML](create_cabinets_yaml.md).
       > * An override to default cabinet IPv4 subnets can be made with the `hmn-mtn-cidr` and `nmn-mtn-cidr` parameters.
+      >
       > **Ignorable Warnings:** These warnings from `csi config init` for issues in `hmn_connections.json` can be ignored:
       >
       > * The node with the external connection (`ncn-m001`) will have a warning similar to this because its BMC is connected to the site and not the HMN like the other management NCNs.
 It can be ignored.
       >
-      >    ```
+      >    ```bash
       >    "Couldn't find switch port for NCN: x3000c0s1b0"
       >    ```
       >
       > * An unexpected component may have this message.
-If this component is an application node with an unusual prefix, it should be added to the `application_node_config.yaml` file.
+If this component is an application node with an unusual prefix,
+      > it should be added to the `application_node_config.yaml` file.
 Then rerun `csi config init`.
 See the procedure to [Create Application Node Config YAML](create_application_node_config_yaml.md)
       >
       >    ```json
       >    {"level":"warn","ts":1610405168.8705149,"msg":"Found unknown source prefix!
 If this is expected to be an Application node, please update application_node_config.yaml","row":